dineshbhoyar/DVB-P-SI2/README.md

-*Sample Transport stream can be obtained from internet just search for the in Google*
+*Sample Transport stream can be obtained from internet just search for them in Google*

 ---